bschulz81/optimal_mean_estimator/README.md

 If executed several times, it also shows that, appart from small numerical floating point problems, for symmetric distributions that are not heavily tailed, the estimator yields similarly good results as the ordinary sample mean.

-However, for heavily asymmetric distributions, like the inverse Gamma, or worse the exponential distributions, the ordinary sample mean seems to perform much better.
+However, for heavily skewed distributions, like the inverse Gamma, or worse the exponential distributions, the ordinary sample mean seems to perform sometimes  better by a small amount.

     import numpy as np